prashant-pilla/gopher-drone-sim/README.md

       IF the drone's health/durability is depeleted, it SHALL stop moving

+    Multi-drone Coordination:

+        WHEN a LeaderDrone’s battery falls below 20% AND it is carrying a package, THEN it SHALL broadcast a HANDOFF_REQUEST to all HelperDrones.

+        WHEN multiple HelperDrones receive a HANDOFF_REQUEST, THEN ONLY the nearest available HelperDrone SHALL accept the request.

+        A HelperDrone SHALL NOT accept a handoff if it is currently handling another delivery.

+        WHEN a HelperDrone accepts the handoff, THEN the original LeaderDrone SHALL clear its delivery state and autonomously return to its recharge station at (64, 254, -210).

+        WHEN the LeaderDrone arrives within 1 m of the station, THEN it SHALL reset its battery to 100% and become available for new deliveries.

+        WHEN a LeaderDrone broadcasts a handoff, THEN display "LeaderDrone <ID> requesting handoff".

+        WHEN a HelperDrone accepts, THEN display "HelperDrone <ID> accepted handoff for LeaderDrone <ID>".

+        WHEN a LeaderDrone dies or recharges,THEN display appropriate system notification.

     Data Collection Manager

         The Data Manager will keep track of system events.